searleser97/cpbooster/README.md

 Commands:
-  cpbooster serve  Run cpbooster as server for competitive companion plugin cpbooster test   Run {program} against all available testcases or specific
+  cpbooster serve  Run cpbooster as server for competitive companion plugin cpbooster test   By default this command runs your <program> against all
-                   testcase if [--testid] option is set cpbooster new    Creates new configuration file with default values in /home/$USER or, if [--configPath] option is set, it writes in the specified path
+                   available test cases, run 'cpbooster test --help' to get information about more options cpbooster new    Creates new configuration file with default values in $HOME or, if --configPath option is set it writes in the specified path

 Options:
   --version, -v     Show version number                                [boolean]